asia272/weather-app/README.md

 - Learned to auto-clear inputs after a  search to improve UX.
 - Managed suggestion dropdown closing on outside clicks.
 - Enhanced keyboard navigation on search suggestions (Arrow ↑ ↓, Enter, Escape).
+- Voice search implementation using Web Speech API with dynamic tooltip guidance.

+- Theme switching with dynamic icons and tooltip descriptions.

 ---